 Description Prevent or reduce the discharge of pollutants to stormwater from waste handling and disposal by tracking waste generation, storage, and disposal; reducing waste generation and disposal through source reduction, reuse, and recycling; and preventing run-on and runoff from waste management areas.
 Approach Prevent waste generation on your site: Maintain usage inventory.
 Use substitute materials with less toxic substances.
 Modify processes or equipment to generate less waste.
 Plan and sequence production.
 Track waste generated from your site: Characterize every waste stream.
 Evaluate the process that generates the waste.
 Prioritize waste streams using: manifests, biennial reports, permits, environmental audits, SARA Title III reports, emission reports, and NPDES monitoring reports.
 Prepare inventory reports.
 Maintain data on chemical spills.
 Track emissions.
 Check for expiration dates of stored chemicals.
 Review design data: process flow diagram, materials and applications diagram, piping and instruction, equipment list, and plot plan.
 Review raw material and production data: composition sheets, material safety data sheets (MSDS), batch sheets, product or raw material inventory records, production schedule, and operator data log.
-Review economic data: ✓ Waste treatment and disposal costs ✓ Product utility and economic costs ✓ Operation and maintenance labor costs.
+Review economic data: ✓ Waste treatment and disposal costs ✓ Operation and maintenance labor costs.
 Recycle materials whenever possible.
 Maintain a list of materials and the amounts of materials that have been disposed.
 Use waste segregation and separation.
 Cover storage containers with leakproof lids and cover all waste piles.
-Install a paved floor with curbing to contain spills in waste storage areas.
 Slope the floor to direct flow to a lined holding tank to prevent spilled liquids and/or contaminants from mixing with surface and ground water.
 Cover, enclose, or berm industrial wastewater management areas whenever possible to prevent contact with run-on or runoff.
 Equip waste transport vehicles with anti-spill equipment.
 Completely drain empty drums and sealed them properly so they are watertight; ship them as soon as possible to a drum reconditioner.